Xelyz/Frontline-rules/ruleBook.md

 ### Turn Structure
 Each turn in Frontline is divided into several parts, in order:

 1. **Turn Begins**: Player gain 1 max-mana, and their mana is filled to the same amount as max-mana.
+Player also get 2 move points(1 if it is the very first turn).
 Player draw a card to hand from their deck.
 2. **Action**: Here players can play cards from their hand onto the board, move cards on the board, or engage in battles with their opponent's cards.
 3. **Turn Ends**: Players end their turn.
 The opponent starts their turn. *Exhaustions* are removed.